6 reasons to visit Adelaide

 - March 2019

-Adelaide opens in new window is quickly making a name for itself as one of Australia’s coolest cities.
-The capital of SA (and its surrounds) is a quirky destination with a few surprises up its sleeve – from a shipwreck and historic sports stadium to a cutting-edge restaurant using age-old ingredients.
-Here are seven things about the city that will make you want to visit.
+Adelaide is quickly making a name for itself as one of Australia’s coolest cities.
+The capital of SA (and its surrounds) is a quirky destination with a few surprises up its sleeve.
+Here are six things about the city that will make you want to visit.

 The heritage scoreboard at Adelaide Oval is a piece of living history.
 In 1884 it witnessed its first Test cricket match between Australia and England (England won), kept score in 1889 during the first Grand Final in a major Australian rules football league, and stood in silent judgment while the Aussie cricket team was peppered with bouncers from English fast bowler Harold Larwood at the 1932-33 Bodyline Ashes tour.
 Despite the modernisation of the stadium, you can still see the wooden scoreboard standing proudly at the northern end of the oval.